-PCTEL, Inc. ("PCTEL" or the Company) was incorporated in California in 1994 and reincorporated in Delaware in 1998.
+PCTEL, Inc. ("PCTEL" or "the Company") was incorporated in California in 1994 and reincorporated in Delaware in 1998.
 The Company is a leading global provider of wireless technology, including purpose-built Industrial IoT devices, antenna systems, and test and measurement solutions.
-PCTEL solves complex wireless challenges to help organizations stay connected, transform, and grow and it has expertise in RF, digital and mechanical engineering.
+PCTEL solves complex wireless challenges to help organizations stay connected, transform, and grow. and it has expertise in RF, digital and mechanical engineering.
 The Company has two businesses (antennas & Industrial IoT devices and test & measurement products).
+These businesses are supported by the Company's talent and expertise in RF, digital, and mechanical engineering.

 The Company's principal executive offices are located at 471 Brighton Drive, Bloomingdale, Illinois 60108.
 The telephone number at that address is (630) 372-6800 and the website is www.pctel.com.
-Additional information about the Company can be obtained on the Company's website; however, the information within, or that can be accessed through, the Company's website, is not part of this Quarterly Report on Form 10-Q.
+Additional information about the Company can be obtained on the Company's website; however, the information within, or that can be accessed through, the Company's website is not part of this Quarterly Report on Form 10-Q.